jianninapinto/jianninapinto/README.md

 - ⚡ Fun fact: ...
 -->

 I'm an aspiring Data Scientist with a Bachelor in Economics :chart_with_upwards_trend: and Finances :moneybag:.
-I'm currently studying and learning 🐍Python, SQL & Databases, Data Visualization, Linear Algebra & Statistical Analysis through the Data Science Program at [Bloom Institute of Technology](https://github.com/bloominstituteoftechnology), also known as [BloomTech](https://www.bloomtech.com/).
+I have worked in the export, education and banking industries.
+I'm currently furthering my skills by studying and learning 🐍Python, SQL & Databases, Data Visualization, Linear Algebra & Statistical Analysis, Deep Learning & ML Ops, Natural Language Processing, Neural Networks and Computer Vision through the Data Science Program at [Bloom Institute of Technology](https://github.com/bloominstituteoftechnology), also known as [BloomTech](https://www.bloomtech.com/).

 ## About Me:
 - ⚡ Fun fact: I would love to see the dance of the Northern Lights